Greenfield-app/frontend/README.md

 ## What's Eat - Front End
  This is the front end UI for What's Eat.

- To make this repo work locally, you will also need the What's eat backend repo: https://github.com/Greenfield-app/backend/tree/main

  To check out the deployed front-end, here is the link:

  https://frontend-gd1y.onrender.com/